 The student will be provided a chance to meet with a team of the Honor Council following the submission of a written statement or, if electing not to submit a response, the time afforded for such submission.
 Each team acts with the full authority of the Honor Council.
 The Appearance is an opportunity for the student to explain the situation from their perspective and to expand on the written statement.
 It is also an opportunity for members of the Council team to ask questions and engage with the student on the concerns that have been raised.
 Similar to the personal statement, this step of the process is optional, and the student may choose not to meet with a Council team.

 If the student chooses to attend the Appearance, s/he will be accompanied by the RD and may invite the SAIF/Personal Adviser to attend, when applicable.
 Appearances are ordinarily scheduled on Monday afternoons.

 Students are encouraged to meet with their RD and SAIF/Personal Adviser, when applicable, before the meeting to prepare for the Appearance by reviewing the Council's procedures and discussing potential issues or questions that may arise.

 Following the Appearance, the Council team will deliberate and vote on whether the student is responsible for a violation of the Honor Code or rules on academic integrity.
 If the student has decided not to appear before the Honor Council, the team will deliberate and vote based on the available materials relating to the student's case.

-After the Council team has reached a decision (ordinarily the same day as the Appearance), the student will be notified of the Council's response by her/his ABAD/RDF.
+After the Council team has reached a decision (ordinarily the same day as the Appearance), the student will be notified of the Council's response by their RD.
 The student has the option to schedule a follow up meeting with the Secretary of the Honor Council and a Council member to discuss the Council's decision and response.